-- George Russell qualified 18th and Nicholas Latifi 20th for the Abu Dhabi Grand Prix
+- Nicholas Latifi qualified 16th and George Russell 17th for the season-closing Abu Dhabi Grand Prix